WWE Judgment Day (2005): Storylines

 One of the featured preliminary matches was Rey Mysterio versus Eddie Guerrero in a singles match.
 One month prior to Judgment Day, at WrestleMania 21, Mysterio defeated Guerrero.
 In the weeks that followed, Guerrero and Mysterio were challenged by MNM (Joey Mercury, Johnny Nitro, and Melina) to defend the WWE Tag Team Championship, which Guerrero and Mysterio accepted.
 MNM defeated Guerrero and Mysterio to win the WWE Tag Team Championship.
 On the April 28 episode of SmackDown!, Guerrero and Mysterio were given a rematch for the WWE Tag Team Championship.
 During the match, however, Mysterio accidentally performed a flying body press on Guerrero which led to Guerrero abandoning Mysterio, but returned as the fans urged Guerrero to come back.
 MNM retained the belt after pinning Mysterio for the win.
 The following week, Theodore Long booked a Street Fight between Mysterio and Guerrero's nephew, Chavo Guerrero Jr. Mysterio came out as the winner of the match.
 After the match (which Mysterio won), Chavo, Mercury, and Nitro attacked Mysterio, which prompted Guerrero to come out and clear the ring.
 Guerrero, however, attacked Mysterio.
 The assault led to Guerrero lifting Mysterio off the ground and driving Mysterio's back on the ring steps.
 This angle saw Guerrero turn into a villain.
 As a result, the following week, Long promoted a match between Guerrero and Mysterio at Judgment Day.

 The other featured preliminary match was Kurt Angle versus Booker T in a singles match.
 On the April 28 episode of SmackDown!, Angle, Booker T, Big Show and JBL took part in a fatal four-way match to determine the number one contender for the WWE Championship, which JBL won.
 During the match, Angle hit Booker T with a steel chair to eliminate him.
-Booker came back and hit Angle with a chair to cause him to be eliminated.
+Booker T came back and hit Angle with a chair to cause him to be eliminated.
 The following week, Angle challenged Booker T to a match at Judgment Day, which Booker accepted.
 Prior to that, Angle had insulted Booker T's wife, Sharmell, which led to Booker T attacking and accepting Angle's challenge.
 On the May 12 episode of SmackDown!, Angle admitted he would like to have "perverted sex" with Sharmell.
 That same night, Angle and Booker T were scheduled in a match, which led to Angle leaving the ring and going backstage to Sharmell.
 Booker T went backstage and found Sharmell on the floor crying.
 This led to Angle attacking Booker T from behind and pushing him towards a pair of steel lockers.
 The following week, Long suspended Angle and demanded that Angle apologize for his actions.
 Angle apologized, but admitted that he actually kissed Sharmell and let her fondle his "private parts" before Booker T made his way to the locker room.
 Booker T, while watching the interview kicked a television monitor down and broke it.